shibatch/oomstaller/CODE_OF_CONDUCT.md

-* Project members strive to promote awareness of the existence, philosophy, purpose, and content of these guidelines to those who use open source and free software, either directly or indirectly.
+* Project members strive to promote awareness of the existence, philosophy, purpose, and content of these guidelines to those who directly or indirectly use open source or free software.

 * Project members strive to promote the awareness that it is natural for organizations that make a profit from the commercial use of open